lordpaulthomas/React-Portfolio/README.md

 Description of Application
 -----------------
 The is *Paul Thomas' Personal Portfolio Website*.
 It is a full stack application that uses `MongoDb` for storing an email list, `Node.js` to connect the server to the client.
-The front-end utilizes `React` componants, state and properties along with `Express.js` to display the pages to the user.
+The front-end utilizes `React.js` componants, state and properties along with `Express.js` to display the pages to the user.

 About the game on *Home Page*